Westminster Presbyterian Church (Alexandria, Virginia): Music ministry

-The music ministry at Westminster Presbyterian Church is firmly based in the traditions of classical music.
+Under the direction of Dr. R. Benjamin Hutchens, II, the music ministry at Westminster Presbyterian Church is firmly based in the traditions of classical music.
 Its music ministry offers the members opportunities to lead worship services as choristers, handbell players, vocal and instrumental soloists, and cantors.

-The choir sings a great variety of music in worship, from Renaissance Motets to complex and difficult works such as Bach's St John Passion, Magnificat, several church Cantatas, Rachmaninoff's Liturgy of St. John Chrysostom, Ralph Vaughan Williams' "Dona nobis pacem," or Sergei Taneyev's "St. John of Damascus."
-Choral emphasis is on a cappella music.
+The 50 voice (auditioned) adult choir sings a great variety of music in worship, from Renaissance Motets to complex choral-orchestral works such as Durufle's Requiem, Ralph Vaughan Williams' "Dona nobis pacem," or Honneger's King David.
+In addition to leading in worship on Sunday mornings, the adult choir offers services of Choral Evensong regularly and tours internationally in even numbered years.

-In 2009-2011, Westminster also offered Bach Vespers at Westminster, a series of evening worship services, unique not only in Alexandria, VA but also in the entire region.
-In the two-year cycle of these vesper services, former Westminster Director of Music Ministries Paul Stetsenko performed the complete organ works of J. S. Bach.
+The Westminster Music Academy offers music education in the Christian Tradition for children pre-K through Grade 12.
+Our advanced middle and high school ensemble, Choristers, frequently joins the Adult Choir in choral-orchestral works and on international tours.